mrx6s0/crypt_/README.md

 # crypt.py

 crypt_files and descriptography as well...

 # have some true bugs
-# this code was started tomorrow.. so it's just a skeleton for now
+# this code was started yesterday.. so it's just a skeleton for now

 i'll apreciatte any help to keep this project bigger and bigger!